 The story leaves its hold like a bull from a gate and barely slows for a second.
 This one has doppelgangers and they are anything but nice.
 Everyone inside this cinematic gem will make you wonder how it was all put together.
 Lupita Nyong as Adelaide is my top performance of 2019.
 The accents she put on her mirrored character, Red had me double-check the casting list to see if a body double was used.
 The whole central cast played two roles throughout.

-I should have seen Zombieland 2 at the cinema instead of 3 From Hell.
+I should have seen Zombieland 2 at the cinema instead of 3 From Hell because it’s definitely worthy of being in the best of dark cinema list.
 The sequel that took 10 years to come was my most anticipated film for 2019.
 From the opening scenes to the bright and busy finale, this is a sequel that equals the original 1995 movie.
 It was funny, it was fresh and I loved the addition of bit parts along the way.
 If you haven’t seen either film, get onto it and watch them back-to-back.
+For a horror movie, it’s one of the best thrillers I’ve had this year.

 Greener Grass is a comedy.
 But it’s not your average haha funny comedy.
 Its dark pastel underbelly of competition moms is what has allowed me to plonk this in the middle of this best of 2019 dark cinema list.
 Greener Grass is a film from debut director-writers Jocelyn DeBoer, Dawn Luebbe who also stars as the main characters in the movie.
 Released by IFC Midnight this film shocked their audiences with its Stepford Wives infused sight of the senses.
 It’s for lovers of weird narrative and a film you need to make time for.